The Stornappstinden Hike on Flakstadøya – Lofoten Islands, Norway

-- Getting there: The start of the hike is easily reachable and directly on the E10 and is now also marked on Google maps.
+- Getting there and Parking: The start of the hike is easily reachable and directly on the E10 and is now also marked on Google maps.
 You will see a small parking area on your right when driving south.
 You can park there.

 - Start of The Hike: the small parking area.